American museum of natural history

 American Museum of Natural History

-Another museum favorite is the 94-foot-long model of a blue whale, which dominates the Milstein Hall of Ocean Life on the first floor, surrounded by videos of ocean life.
-The Hayden Planetarium is in the Rose Center for Earth and Science, an illuminated sphere inside a transparent cube designed by James Stewart Polshek that opened in 2000.
+Another museum favorite is the 94-foot-long model of a blue whale, which dominates the Milstein Hall of Ocean Life on the first floor, surrounded by videos showcasing ocean life.
+The Hayden Planetarium is housed in the Rose Center for Earth and Science, an illuminated sphere within a transparent cube designed by James Stewart Polshek.
+It opened in 2000.

-Among the most impressive sights at the museum are its internationally renowned dioramas, where science meets art.
-Painters, photographers, naturalists and taxidermists recreate geographically precise scenes from nature and then populate them by mounting anatomically correct specimens: thundering elephants, the American bison, African lions, the wading birds of the Everglades and many others.
+The museum’s internationally renowned dioramas, where science meets art, are among the most impressive sights.
+Painters, photographers, naturalists, and taxidermists meticulously recreate geographically precise scenes from nature.
+They populate these scenes with anatomically correct specimens like thundering elephants, American bison, African lions, wading birds of the Everglades, and more.

 Rose Center and Planetarium

-The Hayden Planetarium, connected to the Museum, is now part of the Rose Center for Earth and Space, housed in a glass cube containing the spherical Space Theater, designed by James Stewart Polshek.
-The Heilbrun Cosmic Pathway is one of the most popular exhibits in the Rose Center, which opened February 19, 2000.
+The Hayden Planetarium, now part of the Rose Center for Earth and Space, is housed in a glass cube containing the spherical Space Theater, designed by James Stewart Polshek.
+It’s connected to the Museum.
+The Heilbrun Cosmic Pathway, a popular exhibit in the Rose Center, opened on February 19, 2000.

 Library